Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ### Entra Authentication for the Live Metrics control channel

 Starting 30 September 2025, authentication using API keys is no longer supported for [securing the Live Metrics control channel](https://learn.microsoft.com/en-us/azure/azure-monitor/app/live-stream#secure-the-control-channel).
-Instead, you'll have to set up Entra Authentication for that (you may omit this if not needed; configuring the connection string is necessary in any case, and enough for simply collecting telemetry).
+Instead, you'll have to set up Entra Authentication for that.
+You may omit this if not needed; configuring the connection string is necessary in any case, and enough for simply collecting telemetry.
+Entra Authentication is only needed if you want to control the Live Metrics stream from the Azure Portal, like filtering telemetry.

 #### Setting up Entra Authentication for Application Insights